-The consequences of these decisions are grave.
+The risks and consequences associated with binge drinking as a teenager are severe.
 As many as 5,000 deaths of Americans under 21 can be attributed to alcohol-related car crashes, homicides, suicides, alcohol poisoning, and other alcohol-related injuries every year.
 But, the consequences don’t end there.
 Because the brain continues development well into a person’s 20s, the consumption of excessive amounts of alcohol during that time can do permanent damage to its growth.
 A number of health and developmental problems can be traced to excessive underage alcohol consumption.

 Though many parents know that binge drinking is a dangerous but popular activity in which adolescents sometimes engage, few are really attuned to the signs of a problem.
 If your teen displays symptoms like slurred speech, changes in social groups, academic difficulty, memory problems, or concentration problems, he or she might have a problem with alcohol.
 Of course, a teen with an alcohol abuse problem needs the help and support of family, although professional rehabilitation is also important in the quest to help a loved one leave harmful habits behind.